PewDiePie’s net worth is currently estimated to be: $30,000,000.

 PewDiePie’s Net worth

 It’s fair to say $30,000,000 is a fair estimate of PewDiePie’s net worth, taking into account the amount of money he has earned, as well as the cost of gaining YouTube numbers of this magnitude.
+In comparison, Joe Rogan, a former gamer himsef, has a networth estimated to be $120 million.

 Are his earnings more or less than you thought?
 Whatever the true number is, it’s a lot.
 Amazingly, Felix isn’t the highest-earning YouTuber.
 That title goes to Ryan ToysReview, a 7-year-old kid that reviews toys for parents.